How do I create the flowchart for a workflow?

 6. Draft Workflow – If your workflow is still in progress, save your workflow as a draft.
 Click on the save icon below the submit button as shown in the picture below.
 Saved workflows can be accessed from My Workflows tab page.

 7. Publish Workflow – If your workflow is completed, click on the Publish icon to publish the workflow.
 Publish will create the necessary backend infrastructure so that the workflow can be used immediately.
 Published workflows may be accessed from the Dashboard page, based on the access permissions.
-Once a workflow is published, all further configuration should be done in the Admin -> Control Center and not from the My Workflows tab page.
+Once a workflow is published, all further configuration should be done in the Admin -> Workflows and not from the My Workflows tab page.